1.1 What is the Building Quality Standards Handbook?

 Definition: The phrase 'where installed' refers to design elements that are not mandatory (such as sensory rooms or vape detectors) and installed on a case-by-case basis.
 It is used when minimum quality criteria applies to these elements, for instance, for safety or system integration reasons.

-1.4 Legislative hierarchy
+1.4 BQSH hierarchy of requirements

 Where no guidance has been provided for a particular product, element or design, please refer to relevant building codes, standards and legislation for further details.